rawitat/gtypist_lessons/programming_quotes.typ

 *:MENU
 B:The Programming and Programming Languages Quotes Course
-M: "The Programming Quotes series contains the following lessons" :GENERAL     "General Wisdoms                ... in Programming and Code Writing" :GENERAL_2   "General Wisdoms #2             Continuation of the above" :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above"
+M: "The Programming Quotes series contains the following lessons" :GENERAL     "General Wisdoms                Wisdoms in Programming and Code Writing" :GENERAL_2   "General Wisdoms #2             Continuation of the above" :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above"